• Skip to main content

 The Cleveland Grimes Friendship Cup will host age groups ranging from 6U to 18U, but all teams and players must be registered with the Tennessee State Soccer Association as a Division 4 Recreation Team.
 Each team will play a minimum of three games over the weekend with boys, girls and coed sides all being invited to participate.
 The games will also be used as an opportunity for young referees to receive exposure to an event outside of their hometown club.
 Further, 13U to 18U teams with limited rosters will be offered a small-sided playing format (6v6 or 7v7) on a reduced-sized pitch.

-The theme of the Cleveland Grimes Friendship Cup will be “all about having fun” and celebrating grassroots soccer.
+The theme of the Cleveland Grimes Friendship Cup will be “all about having fun” and celebrating grassroots soccer, the spirit of friendship and sportsmanship.
 In addition to the soccer activity, there will be various forms of entertainment throughout the weekend to provide a full festival atmosphere.

 To contact the Tennessee State Soccer Association, please call (615) 590-2200.
 Also make sure to follow us on social media!